Overview of the Specialty Chemicals Industry

 Please contact us using the sales link found to the right on this page for additional information on this option, or if you would prefer not to purchase online.

-In 2012, the world's five largest specialty chemicals segments—specialty polymers, industrial and institutional cleaners, construction chemicals, electronic chemicals, and flavors and fragrances—had a market share of about 36%; the ten largest segments accounted for 62% of total annual specialty chemicals sales.
+In 2013, the world’s five largest specialty chemicals segments—specialty polymers, construction chemicals, industrial and institutional cleaners, electronic chemicals, and surfactants—had a market share of about 36%; the ten largest segments (which include flavors and fragrances, water-soluble polymers, specialty coatings, catalysts and food additives) accounted for 61% of total annual specialty chemicals sales.
 Each specialty chemicals business segment comprises several subsegments, each with individualized product, market and competitive profiles.

-Growth prospects for several specialty chemicals segments—notably mining chemicals, specialty polymers (high-performance thermoplastics), emission control catalysts and electronic chemicals (IC process and PCB chemicals)—are favorable because the outlook for the corresponding end-use industries has brightened.
-Segments such as cosmetic chemicals, flavors and fragrances, and nutraceutical ingredients owe their auspicious prospects to rising levels of disposable income in the developing world and renewed (if less than robust) consumer spending in North America, Western Europe and Japan.
+Several specialty chemicals segments are projected to grow faster than the 3.8% average annual growth forecast for all specialty chemicals during 2013–2018.
+Growth prospects for some of these segments—notably oil field chemicals, electronic chemicals for semiconductor processing, specialty polymers (high-performance and engineering thermoplastics), radiation-curable coatings, construction chemicals and emission control catalysts—are favorable because the outlook for the corresponding end-use industries has brightened.
+Segments such as nutraceuticals, cosmetic chemicals, and flavors and fragrances owe their auspicious prospects to rising levels of disposable income in the developing world and renewed (if less than robust) consumer spending in North America, Western Europe and Japan.

 +1 877 658-6355